Grace Moon is currently only working with: claimants under Workers Compensation and CTP, couples counselling, and EAP

 |Communication skills||Workplace stress/difficulties||Social Skills||Psychoeducation|

 Maria is an AHPRA Registered Psychologist, member of the Australian Association of Psychologists, and an associate member of the Australian Psychological Society.
 Maria has over 7 years of experience providing assessment, evidence-based counselling, and reports in the private practice and not-for-profit community sector for various issues affecting adults, adolescents, and children.
 Her qualifications include a Bachelor of Psychology (honours) and a Diploma of Psychological Practice.

 Maria aims to teach practical skills, build flexibility in thinking, and enhance meaning in everyday life.
 Maria’s genuine and enthusiastic approach in counselling sessions incorporates psycho-education, role plays and active demonstrations, take home tasks, and experiential exercises.
 She has completed advanced training in Counselling Skills, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Solution Focussed Brief Therapy (SFBT), and disability support.
-Maria works with clients through WorkCover, CTP insurance, EAP, Medicare* (gap fees apply), private payments, ATAPS, PMHC, and Work Development Orders.
-Maria also completes medico-legal reports for court and legal matters.
+Maria works with clients through WorkCover, CTP insurance, Medicare* (gap fees apply), and private fees.